Minh-Uchiha/SupportLens-AI/docs/core_components/llm_integration.md

 ## Testing

-The offline-safe deterministic generator means the chat and answer tests run without a live Ollama. `apps/api/tests/test_chat_retrieval_answer.py` covers the seeded answered path, no-evidence refusal, the simulated model-unavailable path, and paraphrased retrieval.
-Answer-quality tests exercise every answer state (`answered`, `partial`, `clarification_required`, `refused_no_evidence`, `refused_unauthorized`, `source_unavailable`, `model_unavailable`, `citation_validation_failed`), the citation claim-support and span-resolution failure cases, and the LiteLLM path with a monkeypatched HTTP client to assert timeout, retry, and fallback behavior.
-The launch dataset loader has its own unit coverage.
+The offline-safe deterministic generator means the chat and answer tests run without a live Ollama.
+Tests are split into `apps/api/tests/unit` and `apps/api/tests/integration`. `integration/test_chat_retrieval_answer.py` covers the seeded answered path, no-evidence refusal, the simulated model-unavailable path, and paraphrased retrieval. `unit/test_llm_answer_quality.py` exercises every answer state (`answered`, `partial`, `clarification_required`, `refused_no_evidence`, `refused_unauthorized`, `source_unavailable`, `model_unavailable`, `citation_validation_failed`), the citation claim-support and span-resolution failure cases, the LiteLLM path with a monkeypatched HTTP client to assert timeout, retry, and fallback behavior, and the launch dataset loader.
 The API coverage gate is `pytest --cov=app --cov-report=term-missing --cov-fail-under=80`.

+For a full live check of real generation, the opt-in `integration/test_e2e_live_answer.py` runs the entire path against a real LiteLLM/Ollama model and real `sentence-transformers` embeddings; it auto-skips unless those services and the `embeddings` extra are present (see the README's live e2e instructions).

 ## Known Limits And Future Work